edgedb/easy-edgedb/chapter19/answers.md

 #### 1. How would you display all the `City` names and the names of the `Region` they are in?

-This is not too hard for us now, just a reverse lookup.
+This is not too hard for us now, just a computed backlink.
 We'll also put a filter on to only show `City` objects that are inside a `Region`:

 ```edgeql
 SELECT City {